-- Recent research shows that women feel that the use of ENDS is less harmful than combustible cigarettes for their developing fetus. - Women also perceive less stigma around using ENDS products during pregnancy than smoking combustible tobacco.
-14,15 - Nicotine use of any kind is harmful to the developing fetus. - It is important for health care providers to screen for the use of ENDS in pregnant women and discuss the benefits to quitting these products. - Pregnant women who haven't been able to quit using tobacco on their own or with counseling can discuss the risks and benefits of using cessation products, such as pharmacotherapy, with their health care provider.
+- Recent research shows that women feel that the use of ENDS is less harmful than combustible cigarettes for their developing fetus. - Women also perceive less stigma around using ENDS products during pregnancy than smoking combustible tobacco. - Nicotine use of any kind is harmful to the developing fetus. - ENDS use during pregnancy, especially when used daily by individuals who do not also smoke combustible cigarettes, is associated with preterm birth and low birth weight. - It is important for health care providers to screen for the use of ENDS in pregnant women and discuss the benefits of quitting these products. - Pregnant women who haven't been able to quit using tobacco on their own or with counseling can discuss the risks and benefits of using cessation products, such as pharmacotherapy, with their health care provider.